preems/whatsapp-desktop/README.md

 ## To Do

-* Support Windows and Linux
+* Package in a installer for windows

 Please raise issues on github if you face any problem.